Best USDT Lending Platforms

 Like other stablecoins, USDT differs from most other cryptocurrencies on the market.
 While we typically think of fiat currency as being directly linked to a governmental body and crypto as unregulated, the waters get muddied when talking about stablecoins.
 Because USDT is a stablecoin, it’s directly linked to the value of the U.S. dollar, so it functions more like a third-party crypto-dollar bill than a token like Bitcoin or Shiba.

-In the crypto world, lending means that you’re allowing borrowers to use your tokens for any number of purposes in return for interest payments on your assets.
+In the crypto world, lending means that you’re allowing borrowers to use your tokens in return for interest payments on your assets.
 During this process, you are essentially locking down tokens for a period of time so that others can use them, which means you cannot interact with them.
 That’s the tradeoff for earning interest on what you loan to other crypto users.

 How Does USDT Lending Work?

-One of the ways we can choose to lend our crypto is by way of a centralized exchange (CEX).
-These exchanges are more user-friendly and are simpler to navigate than their counterpart, a decentralized exchange (DEX), in both how and why they work.
+One of the ways we can choose to lend our crypto is by way of a centralized platform.
+These platforms are more user-friendly and are simpler to navigate than a decentralized protocol, in both how and why they work.

-Lending to a CEX allows you to earn interest because you’re essentially acting as a lender on the platform.
-The CEX acts as the middleman, accepting tokens from investors and offering them to borrowers who are seeking loans of certain tokens or coins.
-The borrower is typically required to put up collateral and pays interest on the loan.
-The interest payment is then split between the lender and the exchange, which takes some off the top for facilitating the loan.
+Lending via a centralized platform allows you to earn interest because you’re essentially acting as a lender on the platform.
+The platform acts as the middleman, accepting tokens from lenders and offering them to borrowers who are seeking loans of certain tokens or coins.
+The borrower is typically required to put up collateral and pay interest (APY) on the loan.
+The interest payment is then split between the lender and the platform, which takes some portion as a fee for facilitating the loan.

-The process of lending on a DEX, on the other hand, is a lot less streamlined.
-Unlike a CEX, a DEX does not act as the middleman in a loan deal.
-The loans (and other transactions) on these platforms occur in a direct peer-to-peer fashion, meaning that lenders are directly interacting with another user who wants to borrow their tokens.
+On the other hand, a decentralized lending platform does not act as the middleman in a loan deal.
+The loans (and other transactions) on these platforms occur in a direct peer-to-peer (P2P) fashion, meaning that lenders are directly interacting with another user who wants to borrow their tokens.

 CeFi USDT lending